LogGits/Documentation/docs/npc.md

 ## How does it work?

 CrateReloaded has support for NPC crates.
-This feature hooks into the **Citizen** plugin to allow you to open a crate when you interact with an NPC.
+This feature hooks into the **Citizen** plugin to allow you to open a crate when you interact with a NPC.
 Therefore, you will need to have the **Citizen** plugin installed.

-## How can I create an NPC?
+## How can I create a NPC?

 NPC crates are amazing; it is no wonder why you are trying to create one.
-We have made it really simple for you to create an NPC crate.
+We have made it really simple for you to create a NPC crate.
-Before we get started, ensure that you have created a crate and an npc.
+Before we get started, ensure that you have created a crate and a npc.

 The command is: **/cr addnpc [npc id] [crate name]**.